-CSSH offers competitive, semester-long fellowship opportunities to its full-time PhD students.
-These include experiential fellowships, fieldwork fellowships, and dissertation completion fellowships.
+CSSH offers two competitive, semester-long fellowship opportunities to its full-time PhD students.
+These are experiential fellowships and fieldwork fellowships.

 Semester-long experiential fellowships will facilitate experiential endeavors for doctoral students interested in a placement with an external partner who is not able to otherwise support the student.

 To qualify for the experiential fellowship, the doctoral student must have identified and secured interest from an external partner organization.

 Semester-long fieldwork fellowships will permit doctoral students to retain their stipend while they collect data or conduct fieldwork directly related to their own dissertation work.

 For the fieldwork fellowship, the doctoral student must have successfully defended their dissertation proposal at the time of application.

 Semester-long Dissertation Completion Fellowships offer support for doctoral students approaching degree completion.
 Offered in partnership with the Office of the Provost.
 Visit the PhD Network website for application details and deadlines.